tezos/tezos-mirror/docs/developer/proposal_testing.rst

 1. Snapshot the Alpha protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first step is to convert the Alpha protocol to a format suitable for
+Snapshoting the Alpha protocol is an optional procedure whose objective is to
-Mainnet, a procedure usually referred to as `snapshot the Alpha protocol`.
-This
+convert the Alpha protocol to a format that could be injected into Mainnet,
-procedure consists mainly of three steps:
+which is done by performing the following three steps:

 - specify the version and name of the current protocol in ``raw_context.ml``,
 - compute the protocol's hash in ``TEZOS_PROTOCOL``, and
 - replace names and protocol hashes in various places in the code base.

-These three steps are performed by the script ``scripts/snapshot_alpha.sh``,
+If so wished, these three steps can be performed by the script
-which receives a parameter with the name of the Alpha protocol.
-This name
+``scripts/snapshot_alpha.sh``, which receives a parameter with the name of the
-parameter follows the convention
+Alpha protocol.
+This name parameter follows the convention
 ``<tag_starting_with_version_letter>_<version_number>``.
 For historical reasons
 version ``004`` corresponds to letter ``a``.
 A valid name for the Alpha protocol
 in our example would be ``d_007``, since version ``007`` corresponds to letter